-Evidence behind Policy DM31 (Net zero carbon development (In operation)) supports the requirement for certain forms of development to be net zero carbon, in operation.
+Evidence behind Policy DM31 (Net zero carbon development (In operation) supports the requirement for certain forms of development to be net zero carbon, in operation.
 The Local Plan Viability Update (August 2023) shows this can be achieved in combination with other policy requirements.

-The Water Cycle Study Reports 2024 recommend rainwater harvesting for water re-use as set out in Policy DM25 (Sustainable Buildings).
+The Water Cycle Study Scoping Report 2024 recommends rainwater harvesting for water re-use as set out in Policy DM25 (Sustainable Buildings).
 This policy also reflects Essex and Suffolk Water's latest draft Water Resources Management Plan 2024 and Essex County Council's emerging Essex Water Strategy.
-Further recommendations in the reports will inform updates to the Making Places SPD and the Pre-Submission Local Plan.
+Further recommendations in the scoping report will be used alongside the Detailed Water Cycle Study to inform an update to the Making Places SPD and the Pre-Submission Local Plan.

 The SFRA Level 1 2024 report provides recommendations regarding all sources of flood risk in the Chelmsford City Council's administrative area which can be used to inform policy on flood risk within Local Plans.
 This includes how the cumulative impact of development should be considered.
 It also provides the latest flood risk data and guidance to inform the Sequential Test and provides guidance on how to apply the Exception Test.
-The SFRA Level 2 2024 assessment builds on identified risks from the Level 1 assessment for proposed development sites, to provide a greater understanding of fluvial, surface water, groundwater, and reservoir related flooding risks to the site.
-From this, CCC and developers can make more informed decisions and pursue development in an effective and efficient manner.
-The Level 2 assessment also identifies sites for further risk analysis at the site-specific Flood Risk Assessment (FRA) stage.